jaswindersingh2/RNAcmap-docker/README.md

 docker run --rm -ti -v /home/$USER/RNAcmap_data/database/:/nt_database -v /home/$USER/RNAcmap_data/:/mnt jaswindersingh2/rnacmap:latest RNAcmap mnt/seq1.fasta RNAfold GRMLIN
 ```

-You can provide the any other input sequence, Secondary Structure Predictor (RNAfold or SPOT-RNA) and DCA predictor (GREMLIN or plmc) but order of the arguments should remains same.
+You can provide any other input sequence, Secondary Structure Predictor (RNAfold or SPOT-RNA), and DCA predictor (GREMLIN or plmc) but the order of the arguments should remain the same.

-If you are running RNAcmap without pre downloading of the nt database, then it can take couple of hours for first time prediction.
+If you are running RNAcmap without pre-downloading of the nt database, then it can take a couple of hours for first time prediction.